Ricky-NSW/NinjaEvents/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### 'firebase deploy'
+This command uploads the content of the build directory to Firebase Hosting.
+After deployment is successful, Firebase will provide you with a URL where your app is hosted, something like https://your-app-id.web.app.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**